bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 ![Labeling Entents](./Images/BookFlightIntent.PNG)

-Click on "Location", and you'll see the word "Seattle" highlighted in yellow, indicating that you've labeled the word "Seattle" as a "Location".
-Choose whether it is a ToLocation or FromLocation, then click **Submit** to submit this label.

 Next, add a second intent called "GetWeather", with the example "How is the weather in London".
 Label "London" as a "Location" entity, and click **Submit**.

 ######Defining Entities